davecanderson/docs/docs/mix-github-actions-aws-ecs.md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/mix/github-actions-workflows-release.png)

 The initial deployment might take up to a minute for Lets-Encrypt to generate and use the certificate with your domain.
 Make sure your DNS is all setup before doing this, otherwise further delays related to DNS TTL will likely occur.
 If you are having problems with your app hosting, be sure to configure the logs in the nginx and your app docker containers for any startup issues.
-You can also run in attached mode to watch the output of these containers via docker-compose -f ~/nginx-proxy-compose.yml up.
+You can also run in attached mode to watch the output of these containers via docker compose -f ~/nginx-proxy-compose.yml up.
 Logs for your application are automatically setup to use CloudWatch under the name `{your-ecs-cluster-name}-{your-app-name}`.

 ### Wrapping up